Continuous Patrolling Games: Solving the Game for Trees

 In the previous section we showed that on a tree, any $E$-patrolling strategy intercepts any attack with probability at least $v^{\ast }$.
 Here, we define the {\em $E$-attack strategy}, whose attacks are intercepted with probability at most $v^{\ast }$ on some trees.
 The condition that allows this strategy to be defined and to be optimal is given in Definition~\ref{def:leaf-cond}.
 It is useful to note that while for patrolling strategies we looked at the components of the closure $\bar{E}$ of $E$, for the attack strategy given here we look at the components of $E$ itself.

-\begin{definition}[\textbf{Leaf Condition}] Let $Q$ be a tree.
-We say that $(Q,\alpha) $ satisfies the \textbf{Leaf Condition} if $E$ consists of all points on every leaf arc within distance $\alpha /2$ of its leaf node. \end{definition}
+\begin{definition}[\textbf{Leaf Condition}] Suppose $Q$ is a tree.
+We say that $(Q,\alpha) $ satisfies the \textbf{Leaf Condition} if the extremity set $E$ consists of all points on every leaf arc within distance $\alpha /2$ of its leaf node. \end{definition}

 For example, in Figure~\ref{fig:dog-tree-vs-alpha} the cases that satisfy the Leaf Condition are the first four ($\alpha =1,2,3,4$), where $E$ consist of five components; all of these five components are subsets of leaf arcs and they are within $\alpha/2$ from the leaf node.
 Note that the Leaf Condition implies that every component $E_j$ of $E$ corresponds to a leaf node; this is easy to check in Figure~\ref{fig:dog-tree-vs-alpha}.
 Cases $\alpha=5,6,7,8$ have seven components; five of these components are subsets of leaf arcs but two of them are subsets of non-leaf arcs and thus $(Q,\alpha)$ does not satisfy the Leaf Condition.
+(Recall that the extremity set does not contain nodes, thus the nodes separate the components.)

 \begin{definition} [\textbf{$E$-attack strategy}] Suppose $(Q,\alpha)$ satisfies the Leaf Condition, where $Q$ is a tree.
 Let $x_{j}$ denote the leaf node contained in the closure of the component $E_{j}$ of $E$, and let $e_j=\lambda ( E_j) $ and let $M=\max_j \lambda (E_j) $ be the maximum length of a component of $E$.
 We define the \textbf{$E$-attack strategy} as follows: